eminyilmazz/loan-application/LoanApplication/README.md

 ---

-&nbsp;&nbsp;&nbsp;&nbsp;This is Spring Boot project is developed for PayCore Java Spring Bootcamp by Patika.dev.
+This is Spring Boot project is developed for PayCore Java Spring Bootcamp by Patika.dev.
 The Soul purpose of this project is to test my knowledge, research, and overcome my weaknesses.

-&nbsp;&nbsp;&nbsp;&nbsp;This is a backend service for loan application.
+This is a backend service for loan application.
 It is designed to expose RESTful API sticking to the standards as much as possible.

 **Tech Stack:**